 It is a good idea to prepare yourself for course enrolment by planning your schedule and choosing the courses that you'd like to take.
-Here are some resources you can access to help prepare you for course enrolment:
+Access the resources below to learn how to navigate the timetable and plan your courses.

-- Check Degree Explorer for any requirements for completing your degree.
-It is also a good idea to check the Degree Requirements in the Calendar.
+- Check Degree Explorer for any requirements to comple your degree and program.
+It is also a good idea to check your degree requirements and program requirements in the Calendar.

 - Find your preferred courses in the Fall and Winter Timetable or Summer Timetable.
 Make note of when the courses meet, locations and any enrolment controls and use the information to put together a weekly schedule.
 Click on "Add to Plan" to add courses to a schedule mockup.
 Consider creating multiple schedules in case some of the courses are full.